Shooting Fish: Production

 The film was shot in the autumn of 1996 (August–October).
 Most filming took place at Shepperton Studios and outside street locations in north London.
 Alexandra Palace features in one notable scene.
 The gas holder in which Dylan and Jez live no longer exists, having been situated in Mill Hill East up to the early 2000s.
 The crematorium scene was filmed in Garston, west Hertfordshire.
 The film would eventually make its nationwide screening in October 1997.

 Reception

-The film held its own commercially in the UK.
+The film opened in Norway on 22 August 1997 and grossed $65,030 for the week from 10 screens to place 14th at the Nordic box office.
+It held its own commercially in the UK on its release on 17 October 1997.
+It opened in third place at the UK box office with an opening weekend gross of £806,605 from 205 screens, the third biggest opening for a British film for the year after Bean and The Full Monty.
+It opened the same weekend in Germany where it finished 12th at the German box office with an opening weekend gross of $224,382 over the 4-day holiday weekend.
 Reviews at the time singled out Townsend for praise but felt the narrative contained one twist and turn too many.
 Others suggested the film was merely an 'Ealing Comedy' in modern form and lacked modern characterization.
 The 'soft comedic focus' however had been a deliberate plan by the production team who wanted to avoid the socio-political realism in comedies like Brassed Off and The Full Monty.

 A Time Out review (1997) said, "A succession of cameos provides light relief, and the film's saved by the amiable performances of Futterman, Beckinsale and, especially, Townsend."